iamvery/testing-workshop/doc/WORKSHOP.md

 # in spec/models/link_spec.rb
 # ...
-it "returns the page title" do link = Link.new(url: "http://google.com") title = link.title
+it "returns the page title" do link = described_class.new(url: "http://google.com") title = link.title

   expect(title).to eq("Google")
 end
 ```

-While focusing on a single unit of behavior, you will want to focus the run to the relevant isolated test(s).
-In this case, run only the link model spec:
+While focusing on a single unit of behavior, you will want to focus the test run to the relevant isolated test(s).
+In this case, run only the `Link` model spec:

 ```
 $ bin/rspec spec/models/link_spec.rb